 The video below can be really useful to help explain why we sometimes lose control of our emotions and how we can help to stop this.

 We hold weekly values assemblies which are carefully plotted to cover a range of issues and to respond to current events.
-For a sample of topics for the values assesmblies for 2020-2021, see below.

 Due to the pandemic, our values assemblies have taken place in the classrooms (rather than collectively in a hall), with children watching the recording and promting class discussions.
 A sample of these values assemblies can be viewed below.